mendix/docs/content/refguide/offline-first.md

 * Limit the amount of data that will be synchronized by customizing the synchronization configuration or security access rules
 * Because network connections can be slow and unreliable and mobile devices often have limited storage, avoid synchronizing large files or images (for example, by limiting the size of photos)
 * Use an `isDeleted` Boolean attribute for delete functionality so that conflicts can be handled correctly on the server
-* Use before- and after-commit microflows to pre- or post-process data, or perform additional server-side logic using microflows
+* Use before- and after-commit microflows to pre- or post-process data.
+* Use [Microflow call](microflow-call.md) in your nanoflows to perform additional server-side logic such as retrieving data from a REST service, or access and use complex logic such as Java actions.
 * Help your user remember to synchronize their data so it is processed as soon as possible: you can check for connectivity and automatically synchronize in the nanoflow that commits your object, or remind a user to synchronize while using a notification or before signing out to ensure no data is lost

 ## 4 Ensuring Your App Is Offline-First {#limitations}